SkylineCommunications/dataminer-docs/connector-help/connector_help/Alpha_XM-3_UPS.md

 ### Battery Test page

-This page displays a summary of the latest test result of the tests performed by this driver or device.
+This page displays a summary of the latest test result of the tests performed by this connector or device.
 The UPS can run a local test and a remote test that causes the batteries to unload.
 Both the local and remote test are monitored.

 To start a new test on the device, click the **Start test** button.